Code-Institute-Submissions/CI-project-two/README.md

 This website provides statistical information about the passengers and crew of the [RMS Titanic](https://en.wikipedia.org/wiki/RMS_Titanic/) in the form of data visualization using open source Javascript libraries.

-It is a simplistic static website that's focuses on telling the story of those on board through various data models.
+It is a simplistic static website that focuses on telling the story of those on board through various data models.
 It is concerned with four distinct areas:

 1. Crew & Classes
 2. Gender